Andrei-Straut/jenkins-api-ts-typings/README.md

 NPM: https://www.npmjs.com/package/jenkins-api-ts-typings
 Jenkins: https://www.andreistraut.info/jenkins/view/Jenkins%20TS%20Typings/

 This library offers a set of classes to use when working with Jenkins JSON API.
-Jenkins Job, Build, Actions, User, View, Changeset and Node / Computer are supported
+Jenkins Job, Build, Actions, Health Report, User, View, Changeset and Node / Computer are supported

 ## Installation and usage